How to Fight Inflammation and Intestinal Gas with Aloe Vera and Papaya

 - 1 cup of water (200 ml)

-- Process all of the ingredients for a couple of minutes or until you have a homogenous liquid.
+- Place all of the ingredients in a blender and process them for a couple of minutes or until you have a homogenous liquid.

 - Serve without straining and drink right away.

-Are you ready to make this drink at home?
-If you have slow digestion or even if you’re feeling heavy because you ate too much, combine these incredible ingredients and take advantage of their properties.
+Ready to prepare this drink at home?
+If you have slow digestion, or you are bloated because you have eaten too much, combine these ingredients and take advantage of its properties.

 Undoubtedly, we invite you to include this drink in your diet every time you want to fight intestinal gas.

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.

 - Parle, Milind & , Gurditta.
 (2011).
 Basketful benefits of papaya.
 International Research Journal of Pharmacy.
 2. 6-12.

 - Sharma, Priyanka & Kharkwal, Amit & Kharkwal, Harsha & Abdin, M & Varma, Ajit.
 (2014).
 A Review on Pharmacological Properties of Aloe vera.
 International Journal of Pharmaceutical Sciences Review and Research.
 29. 31-37.